jdg23-dev/react-github-finder/README.md

 # react-github-finder
 > ### A simple React app using the GitHub API that enables you to search for users and view their profiles.

-I would like to credit Brad Traversy for his tutorial course -React Front To Back- on Udemy.

 ## Getting started

 You can view a live demo over at https://jdg23-dev.github.io/react-github-finder